ConduitNetwork/docs/infrastructure/storage/file_shares.rst

 #.
 From the NEW FILE SHARE Wizard input the following:

    NAME
-     Name of the File Share in |morpheus|.
+     Name of the File Share in |conduit|.
    HOST
      Enter host IP or resolvable hostname
       Example: ``192.168.200.210``